Introduction to Gaming and Simulation

 Data Structures and Algorithms

 Study of data structures covers stacks, queues, trees, and graphs.
 Data structures are introduced as abstract concepts, and their physical implementations and operations are developed and applied.
 Topics include basic techniques of design and analysis of efficient algorithms for sorting, merging, and searching.
-(Formerly CSC263) 3 Credits (3 Lecture) Prerequisite(s): CIT260.
+3 Credits (3 Lecture) Prerequisite(s): CIT260.
+Fall Only.

 Introduction to the concepts that permit unrelated applications and dissimilar systems to share information using current communications technologies.
 Study includes the various methodologies used to integrate applications, databases, and Web services to avoid data duplication.
 Course work provides application of these concepts through the construction of middleware programs for a proposed scenario.
-3 Credits (3 Lecture) Prerequisite(s): CIT246 or CIT346.
+3 Credits (3 Lecture) Prerequisite(s): CIT246.
+Spring Only.

 Introduction to the general characteristics of software design, software processes, methods, architecture and tools.
 Topics cover project management concepts, project metrics, software reliability, software testing, cost estimation models, project planning, risk analysis, and risk management.
 Concepts of total quality management and reengineering are introduced.
 Students are exposed to prototyping, RAD, and CASE tools in a laboratory setting.
 (Formerly CSC 466) 3 Credits (3 Lecture) Prerequisite(s): CIT260 and CIT280.
 As needed.